-Mr FitzGerald was educated at Trinity College and Harvard University and was regarded as a leading figure in Irish architecture and represented art auctioneers Christies in Ireland.
+FitzGerald was educated at Trinity College and Harvard University and was regarded as a leading figure in Irish architecture and represented art auctioneers Christies in Ireland.
 He is survived by his wife Olda and his three daughters Catherine, Nesta and Honor.
-Catherine is married to Dominic West, who stars on the television show 'The Wire.'
+Catherine is married to Dominic West, who starred in the television show 'The Wire.'

 Dr Terence Dooley, Director of the Centre for the Study of Historic Irish Houses and Estates, said the title of the Knight of Glin was "certainly one of the oldest in the country."

 "I cannot think of one that survived for more than 29 generations.
 His ancestors arrived here with the first wave of the Anglo-Normans in 1169.
 He was the quintessential scholar and was extremely generous with his knowledge," added Dooley.

 The Knight of Kerry -- also known as the Green Knight -- is now the last hereditary knight in Ireland.